mariajcasas/parallelisation_test/README.md

 Once the packages have been installed, the environment is ready to execute the program.
 The `parallelisation_test.m` file is the main one.

+* `populationGenerator.m` generates the input population cell array which also contains other input parameters that the `evaluationparallel.m` function needs to work.
 * `evaluationParallel_test.m` is the piece of code that I'm interested in parallelising
 * `LsystemGeneratorNP_test.m` and `getAspectRatioNP_test.m` (invoked by `evaluationParallel_test.m`) should be kept as sequential execution functions
 * `outputparam1` and `outputparam2` returned by `getAspectRationNP_test` function and later by `evaluationParallel_test` to the main program, ought to be the same size of P which is a cell string array with the initial set of elements.